 Of all of the forces opposing your efforts at propelling your bike down the road, those working on the wheels and tires comprise a significant percentage.
 Tubeless tires and rims can be part of the equation to maximize speed, as they have improved to the point that there is now no faster road tire/wheel setup.
 Get the combination of the tubeless tire, wheel, and pressure right, and you’ll have “free” speed.

 Optimizing speed from your tubeless wheels and tires also requires hitting the tire diameter, tread compound, tread pattern, and rim shape — as well as spoke count and shape.

 Aerodynamic drag increases exponentially with speed.
-It doesn’t take twice as much power to go twice as fast relative to the air; it takes four or more times as much power.
+It doesn’t take twice as much power to go twice as fast relative to the air; it takes eight or more times as much power.
 Since rider power is limited, going faster without producing more of it requires improving the aerodynamic shape of the object moving through it.

 The 1960s solution was fewer spokes in the wheels.
 It took a dramatic turn in 1984, when Francesco Moser broke the world hour record riding disc wheels.
 Steve Hed then created the aerodynamic innovation that every pro bike racer now depends on: the deep-section rim.

 Hed once again pioneered the next step, a wider rim that took the tire shape into account.
 This gets the rim and tire together to more closely approximate a National Advisory Committee for Aeronautics (NACA) airfoil shape for aircraft wings.
 The tire is wider than first-generation deep-section wheels, but the nose of a NACA airfoil is significantly narrower than the thickness of the wing further back.
 To approximate this shape, a bicycle rim not only needs to be wider than the tire where they meet, but it also needs to continue to get wider before it tapers toward its spoke bed.